 Remember, the recruiter is automatically on your side during the first call — so let your enthusiasm shine over your nerves.
 Get to know the company culture online and show you care about the position.
 Always concisely share relevant details — playing to your strengths — and turn in any tests in a timely fashion.

 Once you’ve rocked the interview, send a thank-you email citing a memorable fact from your conversation with the recruiter and state a time you’ll follow up again.
+Want a tip to impress a recruiter?
 Stick to your word and burn brilliantly like the rock star you are.

 Ever been on a call with a recruiter?
 Share your tips for success or avoiding a bad call in the comments, and subscribe to Punched Clocks for more tips on acing the interview process.

 Get everything you need to build a career you love by signing up for the newsletter.

 - I’ve Lost My Job Because of COVID-19: What Do I Do Next? - April 30, 2020